Danza Orgánica Danza Orgánica

 Puerto Rico Based Proyecto Melaza Collaborators:

-Giovanna Sosa, Jaime Maldonado, Marili Pizarro, Karlo Javier Martinez, Antonix Hernandez
+Giovanna Sosa, Jaime Maldonado, Marili Pizarro, Karlo Javier Martinez, X Hernandez

 Lighting Designers: